ferparra/My-Readwise/pages/%22Measure Twice, Cut Once... (highlights).md

 	  I prefer to think about things a bit differently, and set things up so that I never have to measure.
 		- **Tags**: #[[favorite]]
-	- That's the general idea behind a lot of the methods in what I like to call the  avoidance by design strategy for causal inference.
+	- That's the general idea behind a lot of the methods in what I like to call the  avoidance by design strategy for [[causal inference]].

 	  The biggest of these strategies is the RCT.
 But back to wood for a second.